Comparing WSL 1 and WSL 2

 The WSL 2 VHD uses the ext4 file system.
 This VHD automatically resizes to meet your storage needs and has an initial maximum size of 256GB.
 If the storage space required by your Linux files exceeds this size you may need to expand it.
 If your distribution grows in size to be greater than 256GB, you will see errors stating that you've run out of disk space.
 You can fix this error by expanding the VHD size.

 To expand your maximum VHD size beyond 256GB:

 Terminate all WSL instances using the command:

-Find your distribution installation package name ('PackageFamilyName')
+To find your distribution installation package name ('PackageFamilyName'):